 Or the other partner may not want to concede to a certain issue or item.

 But once they can hear the other person’s reason for needing it, they can agree.

 Issues When Ending a Relationship

-These can include living situations, finances, pets, and children.
-If you own a home or both of your names are on a lease for instance, deciding who gets to stay or who will move may not be an easy decision.
+If you own a home or both of your names are on a lease, for instance, deciding who gets to stay or who will move may not be easy.

 Thinking about trying couples therapy?

-Ending a relationship is never easy.
-Deciding on the many issues we discussed above can feel impossible when trying to handle it on your own.
+Deciding on the many issues discussed above can feel impossible when trying to handle them alone.

 This article was originally posted here.